SFI – choosing the right options

 Farmland hedgerows

-The SFI actions available cover many different environmental issues from protecting watercourses, improving soil organic matter to improving habitats.
+The SFI actions available cover many different environmental issues from protecting watercourses and improving soil organic matter, to improving habitats.

 The challenge is working out which ones work for your business.

-We’ve grouped the offer into different headings to help make the offer more tangible.
+We’ve grouped the offer into different headings to help make it more tangible.

 Planning